 Cabinn City Hotel

 Located in the center of Copenhagen, this is the ideal spot.
-The prices start at about $75 for a shared room, so a bit more than European hostels, but worth it if you're ready for something a little nicer.
+The prices are a bit more expensive than European hostels, but worth it if you're ready for something a little nicer.
 There are private showers in every room, plus they provide free wifi!
 Perfect for posting all of those new pics on Instagram at the end of the day.
 You can check in at 3 pm and check out at 11 am.
 Go here to book your stay!

 DanHostel

 There are three locations of this hostel around the city so you can just choose which one would be best for your group.
-For a room that sleeps 4 people with a toilet and shower, the price can be as low as $33 per person.
+For a room that sleeps 4 people with a toilet and shower, the price can be quite affordable.
 They have wifi, a luggage room for you to leave your bags while you're walking around the city, and they offer free walking tours.
 Go here to book the one in the heart of Copenhagen.

 What Should We Eat There?